hunator/draft-v6ops-nat64-srv/README.md

 Then you can run nat64_srv.py and test it yourself.

-Or you can test it on our hostname 'lbcfree.cz' or 'www.lbcfree.cz' or any other subdomain.
+Or you can test it on our hostname 'lbcfree.net' or 'www.lbcfree.net' or any other subdomain.